pennlabs/penn-mobile-ios/PLabs-Using-Fastlane.md

 	* It is also used in `/screenshots/en-US/keyword.strings` and `/screenshots/en-US/title.strings` to define the titles and subtitles to go on the frame.
 	* Additionally, the frame uses `background.png`, although this can be customized and set individually in `Framefile.json`
 	* You can specify the devices in `Snapfile`

+### Conditional Code
+I added a way for us to check if Fastlane is currently taking screenshots.
+This is needed for things like Laundry preferences -- we want to return real preferences when testing the app and in production -- but NOT when running the Fastlane UI automation.
+Otherwise, we would have to start up each simulator and select the same user preferences.

+You can check for conditional code anytime by calling `UIApplication.isRunningFastlaneTest`.
+This just checkings for a launch argument ("FASTLANE") I pass in at the beginning of the test.

 ### Perfect Status Bar
 Last thing — I also installed PerfectStatusBar.
 It sets the time to be 9:41 and the battery to be full.
 The pod is only installed on the UITests target, so it doesn’t affect normal testing.